dbadb/dbStompbox/README.md

 ## The Hardware Design

-It's amazingly simple to build your own custom MIDI controller.
+It is amazingly simple to build your own custom MIDI controller.
 Combine any number of digital sensors with a Teensy and you are on your way.

 In this example, we support two expression pedals (for, eg Wah and Volume)